Date Night in Waikiki: Best Restaurants and Sunset Spots for a Parents' Night Out

 The best date night restaurants, bars, and sunset spots in Waikiki for parents who need a night away from the kids.

-There is a moment - somewhere around day four of a family vacation - when you look at your partner across a table scattered with chicken nuggets and sippy cups and think: we need a night.
+There's a moment, somewhere around day four of a family vacation, when you look at your partner across a table scattered with chicken nuggets and sippy cups and think: we need a night.
 Just us.
 No high chairs.
 No crayons.
 No one asking for more ketchup every thirty seconds.

-If you are in Waikiki, you are in luck.
+If you're in Waikiki, you're in luck.
 This stretch of Oahu has some of the best date night options in all of Hawaii, from beachfront restaurants with world-class sunsets to tucked-away cocktail bars where you can actually hear each other talk.
-I have done this circuit more times than I can count, and here is everything you need to plan a perfect parents' night out in Waikiki.
+I've done this circuit more times than I can count, and here is everything you need to plan a perfect parents' night out in Waikiki.

 Finding a Babysitter in Waikiki

-Before we get to the fun stuff, let us talk logistics.
+Logistics first.
 Most of the major resorts in Waikiki offer in-room babysitting through vetted services like Poppins Hawaii or Nannies Hawaii.
-We have used both and had great experiences.
-Rates typically run $25-35 per hour with a four-hour minimum, and you will want to book at least 48 hours in advance during peak season.
+We've used both and had great experiences.
+Rates typically run $25-$35 per hour with a four-hour minimum, and you'll want to book at least 48 hours in advance during peak season.
 Some hotels - like the Hilton Hawaiian Village and the Royal Hawaiian - have kids' club programs that run into the evening hours, which can be a more affordable option if your little ones are old enough.

-Pro tip: ask your hotel concierge on the first day you arrive.
+Pro tip: ask your hotel concierge on day one.
 They know the best local sitters and can often get you booked faster than going through an agency website.
+My friend Pua, a preschool teacher who occasionally sitter-moonlights for friends, says concierge referrals are how she still gets booked.

 Best Sunset Dinner Restaurants

-This is my number one pick for date night in Waikiki, and it is not even close.
-Hau Tree sits right on Kaimana Beach (also called Sans Souci Beach), just far enough from the main Waikiki strip to feel like a secret.
-You will dine under a massive hau tree with the ocean literally steps from your table.
+My number one pick for date night in Waikiki, and it is not even close.
+Hau Tree sits right on Kaimana Beach (also called Sans Souci), just far enough from the main strip to feel like a secret.
+You'll dine under a massive hau tree with the ocean literally steps from your table.
 The menu is upscale Hawaiian with fresh catch preparations that change nightly.
 A good pair of polarized sunglasses helps for that pre-dinner golden hour stroll along the beach.
-Get there by 5:30 for the best sunset views and order the macadamia nut crusted mahi mahi.
+Get there by 5:30 for the best sunset views and order the macadamia-nut crusted catch.

 Azure Restaurant at the Royal Hawaiian

 If you want the full luxury experience, Azure delivers.
 Set on the oceanfront terrace of the iconic Pink Palace, this is white-tablecloth dining with fresh seafood flown in daily.
 The lobster is phenomenal.
-It is pricey - expect $150-200 per person with wine - but this is the kind of place that makes you remember why you fell in love in the first place.
+Pricey - plan on $150-$200 per person with wine - but the kind of place that makes you remember why you fell in love in the first place.
 Leave the waterproof phone pouch at the hotel and actually be present for this one.

 Stripsteak by Michael Mina

 Located in the International Market Place, Stripsteak is the answer when one of you wants steak and the other wants seafood.
 The dry-aged cuts are outstanding, and their whole roasted fish is a showstopper.
-The cocktail program is creative without being gimmicky, and the atmosphere hits that sweet spot between upscale and relaxed.
-This is a great spot if you want to combine dinner with some shopping - the International Market Place has beautiful boutiques worth browsing beforehand.
+Cocktail program is creative without being gimmicky, and the atmosphere hits that sweet spot between upscale and relaxed.
+Great spot if you want to combine dinner with some shopping.
+International Market Place has beautiful boutiques worth browsing beforehand.

 Deck. at the Queen Kapiolani Hotel

 For a more laid-back vibe that still feels special, Deck. offers incredible views of Diamond Head and the ocean from its rooftop setting.
 The menu is modern Hawaiian with excellent poke preparations and creative cocktails.
-It is more affordable than Azure or Stripsteak, making it a great option if you are trying to stretch your vacation budget.
+More affordable than Azure or Stripsteak.
+Great option if you're stretching the vacation budget.
 Go for the sunset cocktail hour and stay for dinner.

 Cocktail Bars Worth the Detour